Andrew Harding

 Awards

 Andrew has won numerous awards for his journalism and writing.
-In 2014 his coverage of the war in the Central African Republic won an Emmy in New York.
+In 2025 he won an Emmy for his coverage of the small boat crisis in the English Channel.
+In 2014 his coverage of the war in the Central African Republic also won him an Emmy.
 “These Are Not Gentle People” won South Africa’s top literary prize - the Sunday Times Alan Paton non-fiction Award.
-The book was also shortlisted for the UK’s prestigious “Golden Dagger” crime prize, while the BBC radio series of the same story, Blood Lands, won Europe’s top radio award, a “Prix Europa,” in 2021.
-Andrew has twice won France’s Bayeux Award for war correspondents (in 2004 and 2025).
+The book was also shortlisted for the UK’s prestigious “Golden Dagger” crime prize, while the BBC radio series of the same story, Blood Lands, won Europe’s Prix Europa in 2021.
+Andrew won France’s Bayeux Award for war correspondents in 2004 for a radio report on the Lord’s Resistance Army in Uganda, and 2025 for his work on the migrant crisis in Europe.
 In 2025 he was nominated for Journalist of the Year by the UK’s Royal Television Society and won Investigation of the Year from the Society of Editors.
 Andrew’s reporting from Burma won an Amnesty Human Rights award in 2006.
 In 2004 he won a share of a Peabody Award for the BBC's coverage of Darfur, and his work from northern Uganda won him a British Foreign Press Award.